 - 1. Check that the load is not beyond the load limit of the prime mover. - 2.
 Be sure the engine cylinders are firing and the fuel injectors are operating and correctly calibrated. - 3.
 Check the linkage from the governor output to the fuel control.
 There must be no binding and a minimum amount of backlash. - 4.
 Check for fuel or steam pressure changes. - 5.
 Be sure the compensating needle valve is set correctly. - 6.
-Check the governor external speed adjusting devices. - Check governor oil pressure at the booster outlet port on the PG-200/ PG-300 case.
-Pressure in the PG-200 should be 1379 kPa (200 psi).
-Pressure in the PG-300 should be 2482 kPa (360 psi).
-Check at operating temperature and speed. - 8.
+Check the governor external speed adjusting devices. - 7.
+Check governor oil pressure at the booster outlet port on the PG-500 case. - 8.
 Check the governor oil and replace it if it is dirty.
 Sometimes the malfunction of the governor can be corrected by flushing the governor with fuel oil or kerosene while the governor is operated through a cycle. - 9.
-Check the drive to the governor for any evidence of the governor not being aligned correctly on the installation pad, rough gears, or backlash.

-10. Manual number 36404, Analysis and Correction of PG Governing Troubles, covers governor malfunctioning and possible causes and corrective actions.
+Check the drive to the governor for any evidence of the governor not being aligned correctly on the installation pad, rough gears, or backlash. - 10.
+Manual number 36404, Analysis and Correction of PG Governing Troubles, covers governor malfunctioning and possible causes and corrective actions.